alifatahi/My-Friends-Laravel/README.md

 # My-Friends
 This is Social Website Project With laravel 5.3
- * You can submit and Find Friends and Chat With them
+ * You Can Submit and Find Friends and Chat With them
+ * You Can See This Project Live on : [http://alifatahi.com/friends/public]

 1. create Database: friend
 2. then run: php artisna migrate